Marketers are the customer champions, business innovators and growth drivers

 - Red Bull – thinking beyond the can, to engage audiences more deeply through inspiring content and extreme experiences that build the brand as an attitudinal community.

-- Visa – brand sponsorship strategy for the London 2012 Olympics, seizing on a unique moment to showcase the brand and its future potential in incredible ways.
+- Visa – brand sponsorship strategy for the Olympic Games, seizing on a unique moment to showcase the brand and its future potential in incredible ways.

 Explore more about marketing: